 2. Understand where the critical voice came from

 The critical voice is formed from negative and stressful experiences in childhood.
 Children pick up negative attitudes from their parents and internalise them.
 Children also pick up negative views that the parents have of themselves.
 Your inner critical voice will use similar phrases to those that you heard regularly in childhood.
-These phrases could also arise from negative experiences with other figures in childhood, like siblings or class mates.
-Clinical psychologist Lisa Firestone describes this in her article for The Hufiington Post, Your Critical Inner Voice: Are You Letting It Sabotage Your Relationships:
+These phrases could also arise from negative experiences with other figures in childhood, like siblings or classmates.
+Clinical psychologist Lisa Firestone describes this in her article for The Huffington Post, Your Critical Inner Voice: Are You Letting It Sabotage Your Relationships:

-'Just as positive childhood experiences lead to confidence, ability and optimism, negative experiences lead us to low self-esteem, self-destructive behaviors and pessimism'
+"Just as positive childhood experiences lead to confidence, ability and optimism, negative experiences lead us to low self-esteem, self-destructive behaviors and pessimism"